Yeast: Ecology

 Yeasts are very common in the environment, and are often isolated from sugar-rich materials.
 Examples include naturally occurring yeasts on the skins of fruits and berries (such as grapes, apples, or peaches), and exudates from plants (such as plant saps or cacti).
 Some yeasts are found in association with soil and insects.
 Yeasts from the soil and from the skins of fruits and berries have been shown to dominate fungal succession during fruit decay.
 The ecological function and biodiversity of yeasts are relatively unknown compared to those of other microorganisms.
 Yeasts, including Candida albicans, Rhodotorula rubra, Torulopsis and Trichosporon cutaneum, have been found living in between people's toes as part of their skin flora.
 Yeasts are also present in the gut flora of mammals and some insects and even deep-sea environments host an array of yeasts.

 An Indian study of seven bee species and nine plant species found 45 species from 16 genera colonize the nectaries of flowers and honey stomachs of bees.
 Most were members of the genus Candida; the most common species in honey stomachs was Dekkera intermedia and in flower nectaries, Candida blankii.
 Yeast colonising nectaries of the stinking hellebore have been found to raise the temperature of the flower, which may aid in attracting pollinators by increasing the evaporation of volatile organic compounds.
 A black yeast has been recorded as a partner in a complex relationship between ants, their mutualistic fungus, a fungal parasite of the fungus and a bacterium that kills the parasite.
 The yeast has a negative effect on the bacteria that normally produce antibiotics to kill the parasite, so may affect the ants' health by allowing the parasite to spread.
+A different yeast species is grown by fungus-growing ants of the genus Cyphomyrmex.